Last updated on January 5th, 2021

 The hospitality of the owners really makes this hidden gem shine!
 They’ll provide you with a delicious breakfast every morning and will help assist with any trip planning you may need.

-Minitel Soul is situated close to all the attractions in Southwest Jeju including Cheonjeyeon Waterfall and Jungmun Beach.
 Whilst the public bus is nearby, this place is recommended for those with their own form of transportation.

 Budget accommodation in Jungmun: Hera Castle Pension

-This is a great place to stay in Jeju if you’re looking to stretch your money a bit further.
 With awesome views, friendly staff, a large room, and a private bathroom, Hera Castle Pension is arguably the best spot in Jungmun for budget travelers.

 If you stay here, you’ll also have access to free wifi and free parking (but this is generally found no matter where you stay in Jeju).

-Aewol (Northwest Jeju): Where to Stay For A Beach Holiday
+Aewol (Northwest Jeju): Where to stay for a beach holiday

-Nestled on the Northwest of Jeju Island, you’ll find the areas of Aewol, Hallim, Hangyeong, Chagwi-do, and Biyang-do.
 With scores of hidden gems and pristine beaches, this is a great place to stay in Jeju during the summer.

 Aewol is just an hour’s drive from Jeju City and has a small-town vibe with loads of accommodation options to suit couples, families, or friends traveling together.